g-andrade/locus/README.md

     ['user\_cache'
     basedir](http://erlang.org/doc/man/filename.html#basedir-3)
-  - Cached databases are named after the MaxMind database edition name, or alternatively after SHA256 hash of their source URL
+  - Cached databases are named after the MaxMind database edition name, or alternatively after the SHA256 hash of their source URL
   - Modification time of the databases is extracted from `last-modified` response header (when present) and used to condition downloads on subsequent boots and save bandwidth